SpongePowered/SpongeDocs/source/server/getting-started/configuration/sponge-conf.rst

 invalid-lookup-uuids                      array     See config  The list of uuid's that shouldn't be looked up on
                                                                 Mojang's session server.
-item-merge-radius                         integer   2.5         The merge radius for item entities. keep-spawn-loaded                         boolean   true        If the spawn should stay loaded with no players. leaf-decay                                boolean   true        If enabled, allows natural leaf decay. load-on-startup                           boolean   true        If the world should be loaded on startup. mob-spawn-range                           integer   8           Specifies the radius (in chunks) of where creatures
+item-merge-radius                         integer   2.5         The merge radius for item entities. keep-spawn-loaded                         boolean   true        If the spawn should stay loaded with no players.
+Has no effect in global config.
+Config doesn't need to be enabled either, because it will always fall back to the world config. leaf-decay                                boolean   true        If enabled, allows natural leaf decay. load-on-startup                           boolean   true        If the world should be loaded on startup.
+Has no effect in global config.
+Config doesn't need to be enabled either, because it will always fall back to the world config. mob-spawn-range                           integer   8           Specifies the radius (in chunks) of where creatures
                                                                 will spawn.
 This value is capped to the current view distance setting in server.properties.